Discrete quantum groups and their duals: . Discrete and compact groups

 where just like for $\delta_e$, the function $\delta_p$ takes the value $1$ in the point $p$ and $0$ everywhere else. \ssnl

 The left integral $\varphi_A$ is given by $\varphi(f)=\sum_p f(p)$.
 It is also a right integral.
 It is straightforward to verify left and right invariance of $\varphi_A$.
 Indeed we have

 These equations hold in the multiplier algebra of $K(G)$. \ssnl As the algebra is abelian, these functionals are traces and the modular automorphisms are trivial.
 Also the modular element $\delta$ is trivial because the left and right integrals coincide.
 The square $S^2$ of the antipode is the identity map. \ssnl Let us have a quick look at the formula in Proposition \ref{prop:2.11a}.
-For the element $q$, defined in Notation \ref{notat:2.10a}, we get here
+For the standard trace on the components, we simply have $\omega(\delta_p)=1$ for all $p$.
+For the element $q$, defined in Proposition \ref{prop:2.11a}, we get here